openhab/website/blog/2023-12-22-openhab-4-1-release.md

 As you'd expect from any new openHAB release, we have had a high activity across all our GitHub repositories since our [summer release](/blog/2023-07-23-openhab-4-0-release.html).
 We therefore want to share a few statistics about our three main repositories: Core, add-ons and UI.

-[openHAB core](https://github.com/openhab/openhab-core) has received 122 pull requests in total, with 31 bug fixes and 46 enhancements resulting in 10,238 lines of code added.
+[openHAB Core](https://github.com/openhab/openhab-core) has received 124 pull requests in total, with 32 bug fixes and 46 enhancements resulting in 10,238 lines of code added.
-Even though the number of pull requests decreased compared to our [summer release](/blog/2023-07-23-openhab-4-0-release.html), that is still a lot of activity.

-5 new add-ons were introduced, and with 437 pull requests, 121 bug fixes and 132 enhancements resulted in 13,071 lines of add-on code added to the [openHAB add-ons repository](https://github.com/openhab/openhab-addons).
+5 new add-ons were introduced, and with 437 pull requests, 121 bug fixes and 132 enhancements resulted in 16,098 lines of add-on code added to the [openHAB add-ons repository](https://github.com/openhab/openhab-addons).

-Our [openHAB web UIs](https://github.com/openhab/openhab-webui) have also received many contributions: 129 pull requests including 46 bug fixes and 67 enhancements resulted in 6,235 lines of code changed.
-This means the number of pull requests only slightly decreased compared to our [summer release](/blog/2023-07-23-openhab-4-0-release.html), which means our UIs continue to develop at a high pace.
+Our [openHAB web UIs](https://github.com/openhab/openhab-webui) have also received many contributions: 129 pull requests including 46 bug fixes and 67 enhancements resulted in 5,041 lines of code added, which means our UIs continue to develop at a high pace.

 It is worth to mention, that [our other repositories](https://github.com/openhab) have also received numerous contributions (e.g. documentation), but listing them all would probably be too much here.
 Big thanks to all our contributors for driving openHAB forward!